OthankQ/100-days-of-code/r1-log.md

 ### R2D69

 Wrapped up the very basic weather app that shows the user what degree it is in different units, weather status with an icon, and city name via a text label.
 Think I might implement hourly forecast.
 Anyone know a good free weather API?

+### R2D70

+Made a Bitcoin price checker where you can check price of one bitcoin in dozens of currencies.
+Learned how to setup and link Firebase realtime database to an iOS app.